SriomDash/RAG-Model/README.md

 - **Text Summarization:** Generate concise summaries of lengthy sections.
 - **Targeted Explanations:** Obtain clear explanations of complex or specific parts of the document.

-## Getting Started

-You can access ChatPDF on [Hugging Face Spaces](https://huggingface.co/spaces/AeroArtz/ChatPDF).
-Simply upload your document and start querying.

 ## Connect with Me

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sriom-dash-a390a4174/) for more projects and updates.

 ---